spoorthigururaj/yoga/sequenceInstance/powerFlow60minute_6_24_2020.md

 ```
 Hellow welcome to the my YTT graduation class, I am so happy to have my support system taken the time you have to be here with me.
 This flow is for all levels of yogies,
+Setup:
-Setup: laying On the back -- Feet hip width apart -- Bend knees - Place hands on the belly-
+Tall Seat-Heros pose/leggs crossed -- Place hands on the belly-
 [3x]In;tiltpelvisOut; arching lowerback--ex;tiltpelvisin; lengtheninglowerback
-[3x]In;Lengthen-ex;wind shield wiper legs left/right
-Kneedtochest-hug into a small ball--rock on the spine- Tabletop
-[3x]In;Cow-Ex;Cat
+Place pams on themat with shoulders on top of wrists, Hips on top of knees.
+Table top
+[5x]In;Cow-Ex;Cat
 [2x]In;lift left hand up--Ex;Press on righthand; Thread the needle to right
 [2x]In;lift right hand up--Ex;Press on righthand; Thread the needle to left
 TableTop- in;Lengthen the spine from root to crown; Ex; DownDog

-Options: Gomukhasana, Garudasana on hands, Hipopener-Rock the baby, Posas and Qudstretch
 ```
 ## Sun A(7m)  Keep on Keeping on 2:20 In My room 4:58
 - [x]  Integrate One breath one movement; Introduce Flow
 ```